THE CLASSROOM

 Dieter Roth: Pages, with Elena Volpato

 Elena Volpato, curator of the Contemporary Art Collection at GAM in Turin, presents Dieter Roth: Pages, published by FLAT Art Book Fair.
 For the first time, this book brings together all the diaries, notebooks, Copy books, and artists’ books of one of the most significant figures in twentieth-century art.
 Dieter Roth not only poured his entire life into countless pages, but made the book his forma mentis—the creative fulcrum of his work as an artist.
 He gave life to an untiring, endless production of pages in accordance with the principle of continuous variation.
 More than twenty years after his death, his works continue to represent an inexhaustible source of inspiration for contemporary artists.
 Dieter Roth: Pages contains not only the complete catalogue of the artist’s publications and unpublished pages, but also texts by the editor, Elena Volpato, Lawrence Weiner, and Pavel Büchler.
-Presented by Corraini Edizioni, with the support of the Italian Cultural Institute of New York. ︎
+Presented by Corraini Edizioni, with the support of the Italian Cultural Institute of New York. ︎THE STAGE

 The evening will feature special live performances presented by Bunny Jr. Tapes.